Netflix partners with content providers to license streaming rights for a variety of TV shows and movies.

 Though there is no set schedule for acquiring new content, we are constantly adding new titles for our members to enjoy, and new titles can be found on the New Arrivals page of the Netflix website.
 You can also take a look at Netflix on Facebook, Twitter, and Instagram for more details on new arrivals and specific release dates.

 A First Run Series is a television series that Netflix makes available for streaming soon after its initial broadcast.
 When Netflix signs a First Run Series agreement, it guarantees that Netflix is the very first place you can watch a television show after it airs on its original broadcast network.
 While each First Run Series agreement is different, Netflix viewers can usually expect individual episodes of a First Run Series to become available one week after their initial broadcast.

 Not all agreements allow Netflix to stream a series in all regions, and a First Run Series may not be available on Netflix in its original broadcast region.

 In regions where Netflix makes individual episodes of a First Run Series available weekly, the series may be titled a Netflix original.

 For example, Better Call Saul is a Netflix original series in all regions it is currently available, excluding the US and Canada.

 The exact date a First Run Series becomes available on Netflix can vary, and is dependent upon the original broadcast schedule.

 Some agreements allow all episodes of a season to become available at once, after the full season has aired in the original region through the original broadcaster.

-Have a suggestion for a TV show or movie?
-See Suggest TV shows or movies.
+Have a request for a TV show or movie?
+See Request TV shows or movies.